← Back to Stories

 Conflicting information between sources:

-• The ABC states the second confirmed case in South Australia was detected on Saturday, while the Guardian does not mention this specific date for confirmation
+• The ABC states the first confirmed case in NSW was found on July 5, while the Guardian does not provide a specific date for the first suspected case in NSW.

-• The ABC reports the sixth confirmed case in Australia was detected in New South Wales on Saturday, but the Guardian does not mention this specific date for confirmation
+• The ABC mentions the first case in NSW was confirmed on July 5, becoming the sixth confirmed case in Australia, but the Guardian does not mention this specific count or date.

 Source Articles